Table of Contents

 Information You Might Be Asked For:

-• The amount of rent or mortgage you pay
+→ Amount of rent or mortgage payments.

-• Costs of children's daycare
+→ Costs of children's daycare.

 If free or low cost legal services aren’t available in your situation, we will do our best to help you learn about other options that might be available.